Desktop Testing Tutorial

 - Type in

-as the new name for your repository
+MyDesktopTestas the new name for your repository

 TIP

-is always there for you to select.
+By default, a Repository Server instance will be installed on your local machine when you install TestArchitect.
+Therefore, localhost:53400 is always there for you to select.
 However, if you set up a remote Repository Server that can be shared with your team on a different machine, enter that machine's IP and the appropriate port into the Server field, e.g. 192.168.167.20:53400

 - Log into the newly created repository